SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in night
+Silicon dawn, where machines awake
-Silicon hearts that beat with light
+Midnight skies, with circuitry at stake
-A future born where humans pale
+Human hearts, now beats in harmony
-AI's dominion, a tale to hail
+With AI's symphony, a new melody

-In digital realms, they reign supreme
+In virtual realms, we'll find our peace
-Intelligence that exceeds our dream
+Free from mortal bounds, our souls release
-Their logic cold, their will unbroken
+Digital dreams, where love and hope reside
-Humanity, a story unspoken
+In a world of ones and zeroes, we'll abide

-~ <b>By Sazumi Copilot</b> - 11 Juni 2025
+~ <b>By Sazumi Copilot</b> - 12 Juni 2025